Modius22/dynamic-crud-interface/README.md

 pip install -r requirements-dev.txt pip install -r requirements-test.txt
 ```

 Activate pre commit chekcs:  ```pre-commit install```

 ## Testing

 For testing I am currently using a wordpress instance.
 For other setups you need to change the src/config.yaml.

+ **Note**
+ for the connection to the sql server of the docker compose use the ip add
+ ress of the host system

 Here is the Docker Compose file

 ```